Supporting skills and talent

 Inspiring, supporting and developing the diversity of people who work, or aspire to work, in research and innovation is integral to good research practice.

-There are strong interdependencies between support and training, as well as areas such as public engagement, research integrity, open research and research culture.
-We consider these aspects holistically to build an environment that enables all people to reach their potential.
+There are strong interdependencies between support and training, as well as areas such as public engagement, research integrity, open research, and research culture.

 That’s because people are key to a flourishing and interconnected research and innovation system.
-The training and support we provide recognises this driver of connectivity, and empowers people to progress their careers and engage with different sectors.
+The training and support we provide recognises this driver of connectivity and empowers people to progress their careers and engage with different sectors.

 UKRI policies and guidance

-Our statement of expectations for research fellowships and future research leaders clarifies our expectations of research organisations, research fellows and our councils for investing in and supporting the next generation of research leaders.
+Our statement of expectations for research fellowships and future research leaders (PDF, 44KB) clarifies our expectations of research organisations, research fellows and our councils for investing in and supporting the next generation of research leaders.

 AHRC has developed guidance on training and developing early career researchers in the arts and humanities, which aims to support early career researchers to develop their careers within and beyond academia.
 Read AHRC’s guidance to understand how you can support early career researchers.